Create Uniforms & Merchandise that attracts

 - One that seems vaguely familiar from somewhere (which is why there are knock-off brands).

-Basically, people don't or won't think too hard about it.
+Basically, people don't think too hard about it.

-As we will discuss below, adding branding is a time-proven strategy for securing future business.
+As we will discuss below, adding branding is a proven strategy for securing future business.

 How do you make that sure you're the brand they go with?